JeremyGamer13/GarryMPN/README.gui.md

 # Notice
 This program is not complete yet.
-As of now the GUI only generates proper addons if you have a materials folder with VMT files already inside, and NPC icons cannot be made.
+As of now the GUI only generates proper addons if you have a materials folder with VMT files already inside.

 When there is a proper v1.0.0 release out, this notice will disappear.